buda-base/owl-schema/lang-tags.md

 #### Khmer

 - `km` for Khmer in Khmer script
+- `km-x-twktt` for Khmer Romanized via the [TWKTT](https://github.com/buda-base/twktt-doc/) romanization
-- `km-x-kmfemc` for Khmer Romanized via the FEMC romanization
+- `km-x-efeo` for Khmer Romanized via the EFEO romanization
+- `km-x-kmpre20c` for Khmer written in Khmer script using the archaic spelling predating any of the 20th-century reforms
+- `km-x-kmpre20c-efeo` for Khmer written in Khmer script using the archaic spelling predating any of the 20th-century reforms transliterated using the EFEO romanization
+- `km-x-kmpre20c-twktt` for Khmer written in Khmer script using the archaic spelling predating any of the 20th-century reforms transliterated using the [TWKTT](https://github.com/buda-base/twktt-doc/) romanization

 #### Mongolian